-Dealing with change is standard operating procedure for many companies: employees leave and are hired; new products are introduced and old ones phased out; there are booms, and there are busts.
-On top of all that, companies need to account for sales and use tax changes.
-Significant changes in rates, regulations, and product taxability often take effect July 1, which is the start of a new fiscal year in all but a few states.
+Dealing with change is standard operating procedure for many companies.
+Employees leave and are hired; new products are introduced and old ones phased out; there are booms, and there are busts.
+On top of everything, companies need to account for sales and use tax changes.
+Significant changes in rates, regulations, and product taxability often take effect July 1, which is the start of a new fiscal year in most states.

 States want to collect more tax revenue from remote sales

 Perhaps the most notable trend of 2017 is states’ push to obtain tax revenue from remote sales.
 This isn’t new.
 States have been working to tax out-of-state sellers for years, but their efforts have been hampered by Quill Corp. v.
-North Dakota, 504 U.S. 298 (1992) — the landmark Supreme Court ruling that a state can only tax businesses physically located within its borders.
+North Dakota (1992) — the landmark Supreme Court ruling that a state can only tax businesses physically located within its borders.

-Therefore, many states are looking to different and more aggressive approaches.
+Many states are looking for more aggressive approaches.
 Two methods in particular have been gaining steam this year: use tax notification and reporting requirements, and taxes on online marketplace providers such as Amazon and eBay.

 Use tax notification and reporting requirements

 Colorado paved the way for states to impose use tax notification and reporting requirements on non-collecting out-of-state sellers.
 After spending years stuck in court, its policy takes effect July 1 — the same date a similar policy starts in Puerto Rico.
 Vermont recently passed one and made it effective retroactively, on January 1, 2017.
-Other states, including Pennsylvania and Texas, are considering use tax notification and reporting measures.
+Other states are considering use tax notification and reporting measures.

-Sending annual reports of consumer purchase activity to consumers and state tax authorities is more work for remote retailers, and Colorado and the other states could be using their policies as a back-door approach to getting out-of-state companies to register and collect.
-Even if companies choose to not take that route, use tax reporting should help states increase their use tax collections.
+Sending annual reports of consumer purchase activity to consumers and state tax authorities is more work for remote retailers.
+Colorado and the other states could use their policies as a back-door approach to getting out-of-state companies to register and collect.
+Even if companies choose not to take that route, use tax reporting should help states increase their use tax collections.

 Taxing online marketplaces